 - Continued help:

 While detox is an important first step towards continuous sobriety, most addicts require more treatment.
 Inpatient treatment centers can usually provide you with resources to different levels of care, or will have a separate program that you can enter after detoxing.
-Each detox center typically has their own aftercare program as well, so if you don’t enter into a seperate program afterwards you can still find the support you need.
+Each detox center typically has its own aftercare program as well, so if you don’t enter into a separate program afterward you can still find the support you need.
 Detox centers typically lead you into inpatient or outpatient IOP programs, which are extremely beneficial to creating a strong foundation for your recovery.
 While in an inpatient IOP, you have the opportunity to go to AA or NA meetings with other people attending your program.
 Going to these meetings can allow you to make connections inside the recovery community, which promotes the accountability you need to stay sober.
 Detox can provide you with the tools you need to continue your journey into recovery and live a full and sober life.